Nenkai/GraniteTextureReader/README.md

 # GraniteTextureReader

-Texture Reader/Extractor for [Granite SDK](https://unity.com/products/granite-sdk) files (.gts/.gtp).
+Texture Reader/Extractor for [Granite SDK](https://web.archive.org/web/20240229035708/https://unity.com/products/granite-sdk) files (.gts/.gtp).
 This tool was primarly made with Granblue Fantasy: Relink in mind, but should also support extracting from Unity games using [Streaming Virtual Texturing](https://docs.unity3d.com/Manual/svt-streaming-virtual-texturing.html).

+The Granite SDK has long been acquired by Unity and for the most part shelved (main page on the Unity site is gone), so updates to the format are unlikely.

+It is known to be used in:
+* Granblue Fantasy: Relink (proprietary, long development cycle, likely acquired Granite licensing before Unity acquired it)
+* Baldur's Gate 3 (same as above)
+* Conan Exiles (Unreal)
+* The very few Unity games that opt-in to use [Streaming Virtual Texturing](https://docs.unity3d.com/Manual/svt-streaming-virtual-texturing.html), which has been marked as experimental for years and at this point abandoned yet still available

 ### Features